 Common ovarian disorders in women

-Around 10% of Indian women, including many young women, are affected with PCOS.
+The IVF specialist, Dr Aviva Pinto Rodrigues says, around 10% of Indian women, including many young women, are affected with PCOS.
 Modern-day lifestyle, unhealthily dietary habits and lack of physical activity has been a key contributor to this rising trend.
 This also leads to weight gain in many cases.
 For women planning to conceive, maintaining an optimal body weight is advised, ensuring that their body mass index (BMI) lies within the range of 18.5 – 22.9.

 Today, PCOS affects as many as 1 out of 15 women.
 Often the symptoms begin in the teen years.
 Early diagnosis and treatment can help control the symptoms and prevent long term complications, such as infertility, heart disease and diabetes.
 Normally, the ovaries make a small amount of male sex hormones (androgens).
 For women suffering from PCOS, the ovaries start producing more of this hormone.
 This may cause the body to stop ovulating, develop acne, and grow extra facial or body hair and in some cases, also cause baldness.